mirror/dd-wrt/src/router/python/Doc/library/http.cookiejar.rst

-   The *response* object (usually the result of a call to :meth:`urllib.request.urlopen`, or similar) should support an :meth:`info` method, which returns a :class:`email.message.Message` instance.
+   The *response* object (usually the result of a call to :meth:`urllib.request.urlopen`, or similar) should support an :meth:`info` method, which returns an :class:`email.message.Message` instance.

    The *request* object (usually a :class:`urllib.request.Request` instance) must support the methods :meth:`get_full_url`, :meth:`get_host`,